MRC-Epid-it24/intake24/docs/guides/integrations.md

 JWT secret should be treated as a `shared secret for machine-to-machine communication`.
 Therefore it should always be securely stored in backend and not embedded in frontend code, where it can be easily extracted and misused.
 :::

+### Admin API

+[Admin API](/api/admin/surveys/respondents) can be used to create respondent accounts.
+This requires admin access to Intake24 and going through admin authentication flow.

 ## Survey completion notifications

 Intake24 can notify 3rd party system about survey completion using registered webhook.
 To enable this feature, read [survey submission webhooks](/admin/surveys/#submission-webhooks) section.